College Factual by our College Data Analytics Team

 Saint Paul, Minnesota

-Luther Seminary came in at #24 in this year’s edition of the Best Colleges in the Plains States Region ranking.
-Luther Seminary is a small private not-for-profit school located in Saint Paul, Minnesota that handed out 128 bachelor’s degrees in 2020-2021.
+Luther Seminary landed the #11 spot on the 2024 Best Colleges in the Plains States Region ranking.
+This small private not-for-profit school is located in Saint Paul, Minnesota, and it awarded 128 bachelor’s degrees in 2020-2021.

 Read More…